microsoft/api-guidelines/azure/Guidelines.md

 ## Versioning

-All Azure APIs **MUST** support explicit versioning.
+All Azure APIs **MUST** use explicit versioning.
 It's critical that clients can count on services to be stable over time, and it's critical that Azure services can add features and make changes.

 The OneAPI guidelines offer a couple of different options on how to specify an API version and guidance on what constitutes a breaking change.
 This section of the Azure API guidelines describes which options are required of Azure services as well as some guidance about deprecation policy.
 There is also a section about additional versioning practices necessary to support Azure Stack and Azure compatibility.